sharetribe/flex-sdk-js/docs/file-uploads-and-downloads.md

 ### `file.metadata(file)`

-Extracts the metadata needed for `sdk.ownFiles.create()` from a browser [`File`](https://developer.mozilla.org/en-US/docs/Web/API/File) object.
+Extracts the metadata needed for the first step of the upload flow, `sdk.ownFiles.create()`, from a browser [`File`](https://developer.mozilla.org/en-US/docs/Web/API/File) object.

 **Parameters:**